-During the first part of the year all school buildings were closed because of the coronavirus pandemic and all students were provided with activities to undertake at home.
+During the first part of the year schools were operating under emergency conditions because of the Coronavirus pandemic.
+They provided care centres for vulnerable children and children of key workers, and prepared online lessons and activities for all students to undertake at home.